diveshthapa/first-mern-app/README.md

-# Getting Started with Create First React App
+# First React App - real state

 This project is build with react, node.js and mongodb platform.